 66. Interaction of Surface Free Energy and Humidity on AFM Tip-Sample Adhesion Measured by Chemical Force Microscopy

-Lei Chen, Tinh Nguyen, Xiaohong Gu, D Julthongpiput, Michael J Fasolka, Jonathan W. Martin
+Lei NMN Chen, Tinh Nguyen, Xiaohong Gu, D Julthongpiput, Michael J Fasolka, Jonathan W. Martin